Sprinting Mechanics Made Simple: Maximizing Acceleration

 Arm Action

 The arms in sprinting are used as a counter-balance to help manage rotational forces generated from aggressive leg action allowing athletes to keep force production going straight ahead.
 The arms also help to synchronize efficient leg action for better force production.
-In regards to mechanics, the arms should be going cheek to cheek (butt cheek to face cheek) and be synchronized with the opposing leg.
+In regard to mechanics, the arms should be going cheek to cheek (butt cheek to face cheek) and be synchronized with the opposing leg.
 They should be moving parallel with each other, and have little to no side-to-side movement.
 Finally, the elbow should to be bent at 90° with a slightly closed angle for front-side mechanics and slightly open angle for back-side mechanics, while staying as relaxed as possible through the shoulders and hands.

 Leg Action